allenai/allennlp/tutorials/getting_started/getting_started.md

 It also exposes port 8000, which is where the demo server runs, and shuts down the container when you exit the interactive shell.

+## Installing using pip

+TODO(joelrus): add instructions when ready

-## Installing Not Using Docker
+## Installing from source

-If you can't (or don't want to) use Docker, you can clone from our git repository:
+A third alternative is to clone from our git repository:

 ```bash
 git clone https://github.com/allenai/allennlp.git